iharijono/ebreakfast/README.md

 ```
 docker compose down
 ```
-2. Delete database ALL (be careful!!!)
+2. Delete database ALL (be careful!!! no need to do actually)
 ```
 docker compose down
 rm -rf database